 You can prevent hex-like words, e.g. #cafe, from being ignored by setting HashtagsIgnoreHexAlphaTags in the registry.

-Minimum length of a VA Hashtag, not including the hash, is three characters.
-You can adjust the minimum by setting HashtagsMinTagLength in the registry.
+By default, the minimum length of a VA Hashtag, not including the hash, is three characters.
+You can adjust the minimum via a setting in the options dialog for Visual Assist.

 Several commands related to VA Hashtags are available for key binding.